liuzikou/Enzyme-assay-app/README.md

 ### File Handling

 Uploaded Excel files are read directly in the browser and are never stored externally.
 Files up to **1&nbsp;MB** are accepted; larger files will be rejected.
 Data is converted to CSV text and processed entirely in memory, so no additional storage is required.
+If the selected time range exceeds the number of minutes available in the Excel file, an error is shown.

 ## Algorithms